AhmedGamalWazeiry/Library-Management-System/README.md

 ## Database Design

 The database design can be found in the `Schema-design` folder.
 Explore the schema files to understand the structure and relationships within the database.

-Feel free to reach out if you have any questions or encounter issues.